 About Chris Lastovicka

 An excerpt from her opera Crossing the Horizon was performed by New York City Opera at their VOX: Showcasing American Composers festival; the opera was also a finalist in OperaVista’s international chamber opera competition (Houston).
 She is the winner of the inaugural Melodia Women’s Choir (NYC) Commission Competition.
 Her music has been performed at the Boston Early Music Festival, Merce Cunningham Studio, and in Spoleto, Italy.
-She composed the original score for Robin Becker Dance’s Into Sunlight, a work about the Vietnam War that has enjoyed performances throughout the country; in 2014 the work will be presented at the United Nations.
+She composed the original score for Robin Becker Dance’s Into Sunlight, a work about the Vietnam War that has enjoyed performances throughout the country.

 Lastovicka released her first album of chamber music Fortune Has Turned in 2005, and her opera Crossing the Horizon on the Ahari Press label.
 Her Láska for oboe d’amore and harpsichord is released on Classic Concert Records (Austria).